 4. What Are Your Investment Benchmarks?

 If you are investing in different indices, or particular stocks, this may be an apples to oranges comparison.
-Be sure to check with your advisor what their benchmarks are compared to their strategy.
+Be sure to check with your advisor what their benchmarks are comparable to their strategy.

 5. What Other Services Do You Provide?